 In other words – the sequencing of booms and crashes matters.
-Ideally, you want to retire in a time of low stock prices, just before a long boom.
+Ideally, you want to reach your magic retirement number in a time of nice, reasonable stock prices, just before the start of another long boom so that your retirement starts off on a good foot.
 But you can’t predict these things in advance.
 So again, how do we find the right answer?

-This gigantic series of calculations was called the Trinity Study, and since then it has been updated, tweaked, and reported on, recently by a guy named Wade Pfau.
-He created the following very useful chart showing what the maximum safe withdrawal rate would have been for various retirement years:
+This simple but important series of calculations was called the Trinity Study, and since then it has been updated, tweaked, and reported on, and it’s still the subject of lots of debate today.
+Wade Pfau is one reasonable voice in the industry, and he created the following useful chart showing what the maximum safe withdrawal rate would have been for various retirement years:

 As you can see, the 4% value is actually somewhat of a worst-case scenario in the 65 year period covered in the study.
 In many years, retirees could have spent 5% or more of their savings each year, and still ended up with a growing surplus.

 This brings me to a critical point: this study defines “success” as not going broke during a 30-year test period.
 To people like you and me who will enjoy 60-year retirements, that would not be successful – we want our money to last much longer than 30 years.

 Luckily, the math in this case is pretty interesting: there is very little difference between a 30-year period, and an infinite year period, when determining how long your money will last.
 It’s much like a 30-year mortgage, where almost all of your payment is interest.
 Drop your payment by just $199 per month, and suddenly you’ve got a thousand-year mortgage that will literally take you 1000 years to pay off.
 Increase the payment by a few hundred, and you have a fifteen year payoff!